Research

 Recent Presentations

 Merrifield, M. & Doherty, K.A.
 (2024).
 Assessment of Hearing Aid Training for Healthcare Workers.
-American Auditory Society Conference, Scottsdale, AZ.
+Poster Presentation at the American Auditory Society Conference.
+Scottsdale, AZ.

 Merrifield, M. & Doherty, K.A.
 (2023).
 Benefits of Hearing Aid Training for Healthcare Workers and Personal Care Aides Who Work With Older Adults.
-American Speech Language Hearing Association Conference, Boston, MA.
+Poster Presentation at the American Speech Language Hearing Association Conference, Boston, MA.

 Merrifield, M. & Doherty, K.A.
 (2023) Benefits and Challenges of Assistive Listening Devices (ALDs) for Older Hospital Patients.
 Academy of Rehabilitative Audiology Institute, Boston, MA.